aadi1405/aadi1405/README.md

 ## Hellooo, I'm Aadila! 👋

+- Masters in Engineering Management Student at Duke University
-Computer Science Senior at BITS Pilani, Dubai.
+- Computer Science Engineering graduate from BITS Pilani
+- 💻 Here to have some fun with tech!

 ### Creating & learning with: